siyanbolagiggs/siyanbolagiggs/README.md

 - 👋 Hi, I’m @siyanbolagiggs
-- 👀 I’m interested in web development and google earth engine(GEE)
+- 👀 I’m interested in web development and GIS applications
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning fullstack development
-- 💞️ I’m looking to collaborate on javascript related projects
+- 💞️ I’m looking to collaborate on fullstack, UI/UX and javascript related projects
 - 📫 How to reach me siyanbolagiggs@gmail.com

 <!---